Dom Bernard: Birmingham City

 Bernard played in the Birmingham team, a mixture of first-team and reserve players, that won the 2014–15 Birmingham Senior Cup, and signed his first professional contract, of two years, a few days later.
 According to coach Steve Spooner, "Dom is your thinking man's footballer.
 He is very calm and composed on the ball and seldom goes to ground.
 He sees things quickly and his reading of the game is excellent."
 He was a member of the Birmingham reserve team that lost the 2016 Birmingham Senior Cup final to National League North champions Solihull Moors.
 He was one of three youngsters – the others were Josh Dacres-Cogley and Wes Harding – who began their pre-season training with the first team, but suffered an Achilles injury that kept him out for most of the 2016–17 season.

 The club took up the one-year option on Bernard's contract for the 2017–18 season, and offered him a further year for 2018–19.
 Initially a member of the U23 squad for pre-season training in Austria, Bernard was called into the senior party, and on their return to England, he played in several first-team friendlies.
 He then joined Aldershot Town of the National League on a six-month loan.
 He became a regular in the side, and his loan was extended to the end of the season.
 He won the club's Player of the Month award for January 2019, and finished the season with 37 appearances in all competitions.

 In March 2019, Birmingham confirmed that Bernard would be released when his contract expired at the end of the season.

 Forest Green Rovers

 After taking part in pre-season training with Forest Green Rovers, Bernard signed a one-year contract with the League Two club on 17 July 2019.
 He made his debut on the opening day of the 2019–20 season, in the starting eleven for the match at home to Oldham Athletic.
-He soon established himself as a regular in the starting eleven, playing on the right of the defence in a variety of formations, and in early November, his contract was extended to run until 2021.
+He soon established himself as a regular in the team, playing on the right of the defence in a variety of formations, and in early November, his contract was extended to run until 2021.

 Following the second of back-to-back relegations, Bernard was released at the end of the 2023–24 season.